karl-cardenas-coding/go-lambda-cleanup/README.md

 Available Commands:
-  clean       Removes all former versions of AWS lambdas except for the $LATEST version help        Help about any command version     Print the current version number of disaster-cli
+  clean       Removes all former versions of AWS lambdas except for the $LATEST version help        Help about any command version     Print the current version number of glc

 Flags:
   -d, --dryrun                    Executes a dry run (bool)